 - community service and social functions.

-Anyone over eighteen who is personally interested in learning Zen meditation may attend an instruction session held on most Tuesday evenings from 6:45 to 8:30 PM or attend an in depth weekend day and a half seminar held three times a year.
+Anyone over eighteen who is personally interested in learning Zen meditation may attend an instruction session held one Tuesday and one Thursday evening a month from 6:45 to 8:30 PM or attend either a weekend seminar or introductory four week class offered several times a year.
 After having received instruction one is welcome to attend all of the formal meditation periods held at the Zen Center providing you follow the meditation forms carefully.

 A more thorough introduction to Zen practice and training at the ZCD is found through our Introductory Seminars on Zen Buddhism.
 These one-and-a-half day events are conducted several times a year.
 We also offer a four week series covering the same material with a weekly opportunity for practice together.
 Both formats include lectures about Zen Buddhism, question-and-answer periods, detailed zazen instruction and zazen practice.
 Completing a seminar or class is the first step in becoming a member of the center, and opens up more practice and training opportunities.
 Information about membership can be found in the Membership section.

 Compassion is central to all Buddhist teaching, pervading our relationships with other people, animals, the environment, and society.
 Taking the image of the thousand hands of Avalokiteshvara (also known as Kannon or Kuan-yin), the bodhisattva of compassion, A Thousand Hands Unlimited exists to facilitate the extension of wisdom and compassion into the larger community by providing opportunities for engaged Buddhist practice.
 Over the years, participants in A Thousand Hands Unlimited have shown particular interest in issues of peace, social justice and environmentalism, and participated in a variety of charitable activities, including prison outreach that provides correspondence and aid to incarcerated individuals seeking instruction in Zen.